 8 large roma tomatoes with skin (or any medium tomato)

 1/2 cup red onion

 1 tablespoon kosher or sea salt

-5 tablespoons white vinegar
+5 tablespoons apple cider vinegar

 fresh lime juice from 1 lime

 Cut cleaned tomatoes in 1/2 and add to food processor.
 I keep the skin on for nutrients, and no one can tell.
 Wash bell pepper and take out the seeds.
 Cut in big wedges and place in food processor with tomatoes.
 Slice onion in wide pieces and add it to the mixture as well.
 Peel garlic and add whole cloves.
 Add salt, vinegar, lime juice, and a dash or 2 of crushed red pepper.
 Pulsate food processor until everything is diced up well.
 We like ours thin, but if you like it chunky, just don’t pulsate for too long.
 Add fresh parsley and cilantro last and pulsate a couple more times.
 This is making my mouth water.
 If it’s too salty, add another tomato.
 Not salty enough, add vinegar and/or salt.
 Adjust red pepper flakes as well.
 Serve with your favorite tortillas.